cdktf/cdktf-provider-snowflake/docs/saml2Integration.go.md

 The string containing the EntityID / Issuer for the Snowflake service provider.

 If an incorrect value is specified, Snowflake returns an error message indicating the acceptable values to use.
+Because Okta does not support underscores in URLs, the underscore in the account name must be converted to a hyphen.
+See [docs](https://docs.snowflake.com/en/user-guide/organizations-connect#okta-urls).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/saml2_integration#saml2_snowflake_issuer_url Saml2Integration#saml2_snowflake_issuer_url}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/saml2_integration#saml2_snowflake_issuer_url Saml2Integration#saml2_snowflake_issuer_url}

 ---